Example scripts¶

 Examples of simulation script can be found in the /simulations/ folder, located here.
 Goo extends Blender towards agent-based simulations of cell mechanics, molecular reactions and gene regulatory networks.
-Once you get a good grasp of the library, you will be able to write your own Goo scripts and specify lots of initial conditions for your simulations of cells.
+With Goo, you can create custom scripts to simulate various cellular phenomena by specifying initial conditions and parameters.

 Goo scripts typically get ran from Blender’s scripting tab, though they can be ran from Visual Studio Code directly using the developer’s extension developed by Jacques Lucke.

-Simulation scripts should start with the reset_scene() to start with a fresh scene - it removes all objects contained in the scene and resets simulation parameters to default.
+All simulation scripts should begin with goo.reset_modules() and reset_scene() to ensure a clean starting environment.
+The latter removes all objects from the Blender scene and resets simulation parameters to their default values.

 import goo